This post may contain affiliate links. Please read my disclosure.

 To freeze after cooking, place cooked risotto cakes on a baking sheet directly in the freezer for 3 hours, or until frozen through.
 Store in a freezer bag for up to one month.

-Panko Crusted Risotto Cakes
+Easy Risotto Cakes

 Ingredients

-- 4 cups cooked leftover risotto (below)
+- 4 cups leftover risotto

 - ½ cup flour